0xAX/asm/content/asm_2.md

 - Bounds registers
 - Memory management registers

-The details description of any registers you can find in the [Intel software developer manuals](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html).
-For this moment we will stop only at the description of the general purpose registers as in most of our examples we will use only them.
+The detailed description of any type of registers you can find in the [Intel software developer manuals](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html).
+For this moment we will stop only at the description of the general purpose registers as in most of our examples we will use mostly them.
 If we will use other types of registers, this will be mentioned in the respective example.
-We already have seen the set of the general purpose registers in the previous [chapter](https://github.com/0xAX/asm/blob/master/content/asm_1.md):
+We already have seen the set of the general purpose registers in the [previous chapter](https://github.com/0xAX/asm/blob/master/content/asm_1.md):

 ![registers](/content/assets/registers.png)